THINGS TO DO IN DUBAI IN 3 OR 4 DAYS

 It is a great way to get adjusted to Dubai.

-While I truly recommend a visit here, I also suggest buying tickets in advance.
+While I truly recommend visiting the top of Burj Khalifa, I also suggest buying tickets in advance.
 I went to the top several times and was happy that I had bought my tickets online beforehand.

 The lines were crazy.
 Even with a ticket, you have to stand in line for some time, but nothing compared to how long you have to wait if you buy tickets that day, which may sell out during the busy times of the high season.

-Get your tickets here (p.s.
-I normally buy tickets via GYG because of their generous cancellation policy).
+Get your tickets here (I normally buy tickets via GYG because of their generous cancellation policy).

 - Click here to get the best prices for level 124 and level 125